gabesoft/trans/README.md

 <a name="firstfn" />
 ### first()

-Replaces the current array with its first element.
+Replaces the target array with its first element.

 ``` javascript
 trans([ 1, 2, 4 ]).first().value();